-Applicant documentation

-- o Projects in entitlement/consortium localities requesting HOME funds must include their 25% match documentation as the first page of Resource Documentation. - O Resource Documentation must include proof of all funding sources listed in the underwriting or narrative responses associated with the Project, which may include LIHTC reservation agreements or 42Ms and/or syndication contracts; project-based voucher award letters; private grant letters of commitment or award, construction or permanent loan documentation, Applicant equity contributions, etc.
+- Applicant documentation - Projects in entitlement/consortium localities requesting HOME funds must include their 25% match documentation as the first page of Resource Documentation. - Resource Documentation must include proof of all funding sources listed in the underwriting or narrative responses associated with the Project, which may include; private grant letters of commitment or award, construction or permanent loan documentation, Applicant equity contributions, etc.